onera/cwipi/training/Python/01_Introduction/introduction.md

 In versions 0.x, the control parameters required *blocking* synchronizations.

 It was not easy to set up coupling schemes requiring the exchange of control parameters.
-Indeed, the developers of the coupled codes had to agree on the placement of the synchronisation point in such a way as to avoid deadlocks and to ensure that the right variable was accessed.
+Indeed, the developers of the coupled codes had to agree on the placement of the synchronization point in such a way as to avoid deadlocks and to ensure that the right variable was accessed.

 <img src="old_control_param.svg" height="300">